bren007pie/NPC_Racer/README.md

 Fourthly, *organization*: the project is broken up into modules for each main class and is bundled entirely in its own namespace.
 And finally, *performance*: while not the main goal performance of core algorithms such as those in the maze class.
 This provides scalability should the user want to run on even bigger mazes.

+There are several things this library has not designed for.
+One *working with maze images*: as this would mean making my own image library or importing one, which would go against the *portability* principle.

+Secondly, *speed of execution*: there are much faster versions of all the pathfinding algorithms used.
+But for consistency, they've been modified to use arrays instead of faster abstract data types such as minimum-priority queues.
+The rest of the program should be fairly efficient except for the parser which was designed for error checking.

+Thirdly, *memory conservation*: While the project makes use of memory safe, by making use of C++ STL containers, the project has not been optimized for tracking how much memory is used.
+Most of the algorithms make array copies of the mazes but this has not been a problem within the testing of the example mazes.
+Even running the largest example maze the program did not use over 5 MB of memory according to the Windows 10 task manager.

 ## Getting started

 ### Compiling and running the Project